Filtering vs. Searching

 Which is right for me?

-Searching has more options than filtering– using special operators, you can search for cards based on when they were created, archived cards, by checklist or comments, or on a particular list.
+- Searching offers more flexibility than filtering by using special operators, you can search for cards based on creation date, archived status, by checklist or comments, or on a particular list.

 Both filtering and searching are great tools for managing Trello, so try them both out!
 With experience you’ll know which is the right tool for each situation.